-Long-range needs assessment enables the school district to analyze assessment data, get feedback from the community about its expectation of students and determines how well students are meeting student learning.
+Long-range needs assessment enables the school district to analyze assessment data, get feedback from the community about its expectation of students and determine how well students are meeting student learning goals.
 The board will conduct ongoing and in-depth needs assessment, soliciting information from business, labor, industry, higher education and community members, regarding their expectations for adequate student preparation.

 In conjunction with the in-depth needs assessment of the school district, the board will authorize the appointment of a committee, representing administrators, employees, parents, students and community members, to make recommendations and assist the board in determining the priorities of the school district in addition to the basic skills areas of the education program.

 The Board of Education will annually appoint community members to serve on the School Improvement Advisory committee (SIAC).
 The SIAC will meet periodically throughout the school year to review student achievement data, attendance rates, data on student behavioral issues, graduation rates, and other local indicators used to evaluate programs and practices of the district.
 Following the review of the district data, the advisory committee will make annual recommendations to the Board regarding district goals.
 The Board will also annually appoint community members to serve on a Technology Advisory Committee and Vocational Advisory Council to provide ongoing feedback on technology and vocational needs of the district.
 These committees will report to the Board, recommendations on future needs and goals identified by the committee.